wrench-project/understanding_hadoop/README.md

 directory.
-Each test was developed by first getting an understanding of what happens during MR based on information provided from the resources above, then reading through pertinent source code in `understanding_hadoop/hadoop_pseudodistributed_mode_container/hadoop`, making assumptions about what that source code actually does, then testing our assumptions by running a **word count** MR program on some input, and finally analyzing an aggregation of logs produced by Hadoop (some of which were added into the source code by us to get more information than what was already logged).
+Each test was developed by first getting an understanding of what happens during MR based on information provided from the resources above, then reading through pertinent source code in `understanding_hadoop/hadoop_pseudodistributed_mode_container/hadoop` (which has been cloned from `https://github.com/apache/hadoop.git`), making assumptions about what that source code actually does, then testing our assumptions by running a **word count** MR program on some input, and finally (`understanding_hadoop/hadoop_pseudodistributed_mode_container/hadoop/hadoop-mapreduce-project/hadoop-mapreduce-examples/src/main/java/org/apache/hadoop/examples/WordCount.java`) analyzing an aggregation of logs produced by Hadoop (some of which were added into the source code by us to get more information than what was already logged).

-Tests are set up such that they can be run by simply navigating to `understanding_hadoop/hadoop_mr_tests`, then running the command `./build_and_run_test.sh <name of directory that contains the test (but without trailing forward slash)`.
+Tests are set up such that they can be run by navigating to `understanding_hadoop/hadoop_mr_tests`, then running the command `./build_and_run_test.sh <name of directory that contains the test (but without trailing forward slash)`.

-The following subsections discusses each test, findings, how to run and how to run them.
+The following subsections discuss each test, their findings, and how to run them.

 ### Test: Number of Map Tasks